apache/cloudstack-documentation/source/adminguide/networking/advanced_zone_config.rst

    -  **Netmask**: The netmask in use on the subnet the guest instances will use.

+   -  **DNS**: A set of custom DNS that will be used by the guest network.
+If not provided then DNS specified for the zone will be used.
+Available only when the selected network offering supports DNS service.

+   -  **IPv6 DNS**: A set of custom IPv6 DNS that will be used by the guest network.
+If not provided then IPv6 DNS specified for the zone will be used.
+Available only when the selected network offering is IPv6 enabled and supports DNS service.

    -  **Network Domain**: A custom DNS suffix at the level of a network.
 If you want to assign a special domain name to the guest VM network, specify a DNS suffix.